 - 31. In the terminal, set the Reconfig Type to per Frame CRC (option 7). - 32.
 In the Hardware Manager, re-arm the trigger by clicking the Run Trigger button.
-Then perform partial reconfiguration from the terminal or via pushbutton - 33.
-In the ILA waveform, you can see the error has been inserted in the first frame of partial bitstream you can see partial reconfiguration starts soon after vs_rm__decouple goes high.
+Then perform Dynamic Function eXchange from the terminal or via pushbutton - 33.
+In the ILA waveform, you can see the error has been inserted in the first frame of partial bitstream you can see that reconfiguration starts soon after vs_rm__decouple goes High.
 However, when using per-frame CRC, the error inserted frame has not been loaded into the device yet, so there is no need for a reconfiguration of the full design, just reconfigure the incomplete Reconfigurable Partition with a valid partial bitstream.
 To recover from the error status, repeat the procedure from step 8.

-- Implemented an UltraScale+ version of a design with the Partial Reconfiguration Controller. - Compiled a MicroBlaze core with software that manages partial reconfiguration events. - Programmed the QSPI on the KCU116 or VCU118 board. - Used a UART interface to manage partial reconfiguration from QSPI or DDR4 memory. - Inserted bitstream delivery errors to see CRC checking capabilities.
+- Implemented an UltraScale+ version of a design with the Partial Reconfiguration Controller. - Compiled a MicroBlaze core with software that manages Dynamic Function eXchange events. - Programmed the QSPI on the KCU116 or VCU118 board. - Used a UART interface to manage Dynamic Function eXchange from QSPI or DDR4 memory. - Inserted bitstream delivery errors to see CRC checking capabilities.

-NOTE: Although an SEM core exists within the design, it is not exercised during hardware testing in this lab.
-If the SEM core is running on hardware to detect upset events, it must be paused before performing partial reconfiguration.
+Note: Although an SEM core exists within the design, it is not exercised during hardware testing in this lab.
+If the SEM core is running on hardware to detect upset events, it must be paused before performing Dynamic Function eXchange.